 Payment must be made in full in Canadian funds.

 Payment can be online by credit card or offline by cheque or cash.
 Please keep in mind that until we have received your offline payment, registration will not be considered complete and we cannot guarantee your place in the selected program.

 Any person having two or more cheques returned to the club for insufficient funds, or two or more credit card payments declined, must make all subsequent payments to the club by either cash, certified cheque, money order or bank draft.
 A $25 administration fee will be charged for all NSF cheques.

 Changes to Schedule

-- All WRSSSC programs are subject to change based on enrollment.
+All WRSSSC programs are subject to change based on enrolment.
 Affected skaters will be notified, then the revised schedule posted.

 Registration Policies - STARSkate Only